1959: Dave “Baby” Cortez topped the Billboard Hot 100 with his first and biggest hit, “The Happy Organ.”

 1979: The Clash released The Cost of Living, a five-song EP that marked a transition from the intensity of the band’s earlier punk albums to the American influenced rock and roll present on their next album, London Calling.
 The EP’s opening track, a cover of Sonny Curtis’ “I Fought the Law,” became one of the definitive recordings of the song.

-1979: George Harrison’s single “Loves Comes to Everyone” was released as single in US following its release in the UK in late April.
+1979: “Loves Comes to Everyone,” the second single from George Harrison’s self-titled eighth studio album, was released as single in US following its release in the UK in late April.

-1981: Former Jefferson Airplane vocalist Marty Balin released his debut solo album, titled Balin.
+1981: Former Jefferson Airplane vocalist Marty Balin released his debut solo album, Balin.

-1981: Jamaican singer Grace Jones released her fifth studio album, Nightclubbing.
+1981: Grace Jones released her fifth studio album, Nightclubbing.

 1981: Frank Zappa released Shut Up ‘n Play Yer Guitar, a series of three albums that all consist solely of instrumentals and improvised solos largely performed on electric guitar.
 The album series had been conceived by Zappa after shelving a proposed live album, Warts and All.